HOME NUMERICAL INDEX ALPHABETICAL INDEX HISTORICAL MAPS INDEX OF NAMES

 1121 Gießen Gießen is situated at an elevation of 171 m on the river Lahn, embedded among the foothills of the Vogelsberg, Taunus and Westerwald mountains.
 A castle at the mouth of the river Wieseck into the river Lahn (zu den giezzen) was first mentioned in 1150; the earliest mention of the settlement giezzen dates from 1197.
 By 1248 Gießen had obtained the status of a town.
 In 1264/65 it came into possession of the Landgraves of Hesse.
 Landgrave Philipp 'the Magnanimous' fortified the town beginning in 1530.
 The fortifications were torn down by order of Emperor Karl V, but they were rebuilt in 1560–1564.
 Gießen became part of Hesse-Marburg in 1567, and then of Hesse-Darmstadt in 1604.
 The university of Gießen was founded in 1607 as a counterpart to the reformed university of Marburg by a privilege issued by Emperor Rudolf II.
 The university was moved back to Marburg in 1624, but was reopened at Gießen in 1650.
 Gießen became the seat of the provincial administration of Upper Hesse in 1803.
 In 1821 it also became the seat of the provincial government of Upper Hesse within the Grand Duchy of Hesse-Darmstadt.
 In 1977 the towns of Gießen and Wetzlar, and 14 other communities were joined to form the city Stadt Lahn.
 However, the population of Gießen voted against this merger in a plebiscite two months later.
 In 1979 Stadt Lahn was dissolved and Gießen became an independent community again.

-Glass no. 1122 [left] shows the square Landgraf-Philipp-Platz, named for Landgrave Philipp the Magnanimous (1504–1567).
-The building on the far right of the glass is the New Castle (Neues Schloss), built by Philipp in 1533–1537.
+Glass no. 1122 [right] shows the square Landgraf-Philipp-Platz, named for Landgrave Philipp the Magnanimous (1504–1567).
+The building on the far right of the glass is the Neues Schloss (New Castle), built by Philipp in 1533–1537.
 It is one of the most important half-timbered Late Gothic/Early Renaissance residences in Hesse.
 Today the building is used by the university.
+761 Gießen

 Two famous scientists were professors at the university of Gießen.
 Justus Liebig (1803–1873), the most important chemist of the 19th century, was professor from 1824 until 1852.
 In 1948, the university was named Justus-Liebig-Hochschule.
 It regained the status of a full university (Justus-Liebig-Universität) in 1957.
 Wilhelm Conrad Röntgen (1845–1923), discoverer of the X-rays (in German: Röntgen-Strahlen) and first Nobel Laureate for Physics in 1901, was professor at Gießen from 1879 until 1888.